Skip to content

 Additional Information

 When you study abroad, financial aid for which you are eligible and have accepted will be applied to your CU Bursar’s account.
-However, there are costs that need to be covered before financial aid becomes available.
-Your airfare is one of these costs.
-Below are some ideas to help you mitigate this expense.
+However, there are costs like airfare need to be covered before financial aid becomes available.

 If you plan to use financial aid and still have aid left for the current term: